hep-mirrors/sherpa/Manual/source/manual/introduction.rst

   :cite:`Catani1996vz`, :cite:`Catani2002hc`.
 There exist four
   general types of CS dipole terms that capture the complete infrared singularity structure of next-to-leading order QCD amplitudes.
-In the large-N_C limit, the corresponding splitter and spectator partons are always adjacent in colour space.
+In the large-:math:`N_C` limit, the corresponding splitter and spectator partons are always adjacent in colour space.
 The dipole functions for the various cases, taken in four dimensions and averaged over spins, are used as shower splitting kernels.